What is DC Current?

 |Dangerous||It is dangerous.||But it is more dangerous than AC for the same power rating.|

 The DC current can easily get from the battery and solar cells.
-Most of the power electronics circuits require DC supply.
-The application of DC current in various fields are listed as below;
+Most of the power electronics circuits require a DC supply.
+The application of DC current in various fields are listed below:

-- DC supply used in many low voltage applications like charging mobile batteries.
-In a domestic and commercial building, DC used for emergency lighting, security camera, and TV, etc.
+- DC supply is used in many low voltage applications like charging mobile batteries.
+In domestic and commercial buildings, DC is used for emergency lighting, security camera, TV, etc.

-- In a vehicle, the battery is used to start the engine, lights and ignition system.
-The electric vehicle runs on the battery (DC current).
+- In a vehicle, the battery is used to start the engine, lights, and ignition system.
+The electric vehicle runs on a battery (DC current).

 - In communication, a 48V DC supply is used.
 Generally, it uses a single wire for communication and uses a ground for the return path.
 Most of the communication networking devices operate on the DC current.

-- High voltage Power Transmission is possible with the HVDC Transmission line.
-There are many advantages of HVDC Transmission system over conventional HVAC Transmission system.
+- High-voltage Power Transmission is possible with the HVDC Transmission line.
+There are many advantages of the HVDC Transmission system over the conventional HVAC Transmission system.
 An HVDC system is more efficient than an HVAC system, as it does not experience power losses due to the corona effect or skin effect.

-- In a solar power plant, energy generated in the form of DC current.
+- In a solar power plant, energy is generated in the form of DC current.

 - In a traction system, the locomotive engines are run on DC current.
-In diesel locomotive also, the fan, lights, AC, and sockets are operating on DC current.
+In diesel locomotives also, the fan, lights, AC, and sockets operate on DC current.

 The DC current can be measured by a multimeter.
 The multimeter is connected in series with the load.

-The Black (COM) probe of a multimeter is connected with the negative terminal of the battery.
-The positive probe (red probe) is connected with the load.
-The positive terminal of the battery is connected with the load.
-The connection diagram is as shown in the below figure.
+The Black (COM) probe of a multimeter is connected to the negative terminal of the battery.
+The positive probe (red probe) is connected to the load.
+The positive terminal of the battery is connected to the load.
+The connection diagram is shown in the figure below:

-The current is known as the flow of charge or electrons.
+Current is a flow of charge or electrons.
 The direction of the current depends on the direction of the flow of charge.

 The electrons flow from the negative end of the battery to the positive end of the battery.
-Then also, the current indicates directions in a direction from positive to the negative end.
+Then the current indicates directions in the direction from the positive to the negative end.

-He assumed that current flow from higher concentration region to lower concentration region.
-And he called a higher concentration region as positive and lower concentration region as negative.
+He assumed that current flow from the higher concentration region to the lower concentration region.
+And he called a higher concentration region positive and a lower concentration region as negative.
 Therefore, the current flows from positive to negative.
 And this direction is known as the conventional direction of the flow of current.

-After the invention of electron and proton, it is confirmed that current moves from negative to the positive end of the battery.
+After the invention of electrons and protons, it is confirmed that current moves from the negative to the positive end of the battery.
 But still, we are assuming the direction of current as of the conventional method.

 The competition began between Edison and Tesla.
 Because tesla supports the AC system and it can transmit the AC power over a long distance.
-After this war, Westinghouse made the first hydro-electric generator placed on Niagara fall.
+After this war, Westinghouse made the first hydroelectric generator placed on Niagara Falls.
 And the winner of the current war.
-From now, the AC system is dominant over the DC system.
+From now, the AC system will be dominant over the DC system.

-But nowadays, due to more power electronics equipment, DC current is used to powered low-voltage power electronics devices.
+But nowadays, due to more power electronics equipment, DC current is used to power low-voltage power electronics devices.